chipmuenk/pyfda/README.md

     * Special widgets needed by design methods (e.g. for choosing the window type in Firwin) are included in the filter design file, not in the main program
 * **Saving and loading**
     * Save and load filter designs in pickled and in numpy's NPZ-format
-    * Export coefficients and poles/zeros as comma-separated values (CSV), in numpy's NPY- and NPZ-formats, in Excel (R) or in Matlab (R) workspace format
+    * Export and import coefficients and poles/zeros as comma-separated values (CSV), in numpy's NPY- and NPZ-formats, in Excel (R) or in Matlab (R) workspace format
     * Export coefficients in FPGA vendor specific formats like Xilinx (R) COE-format

 ## Why yet another filter design tool?